Democrat Doug Jones offers his party a recipe for success beyond Alabama

 Jones ran not just as a Democrat, but a mainline liberal Democrat and was able to win Alabama, a feat even given the unique weakness of his Republican opponent, Roy Moore.

-It helped, Jones said at the Center for American Progress gathering, that he had "more than just talk" to run on, pointing to his work prosecuting the Klansmen who bombed the 16th Street Baptist Church in Birmingham, which became a central part of his introduction to voters.
+It helped, Jones said at the Center for American Progress gathering, that he had "more than just talk" to run on, pointing to his work prosecuting the Klansmen who bombed the 16th Street Baptist Church in Birmingham in 1963, which became a central part of his introduction to voters.

 "All of the objective evidence suggests we can be competitive in places we never have before," he said, pointing to Jones' victory as a prime example.